GeneThomas/GeneThomas.SubProcess/README.md

 Terminate the sub-process.
 This happens asynchronously, we do not wait for the sub-process to exit.

-### `int Exit code`
+### `int ExitCode`

-The number that the sub-process exited with.Traditionally 0 means a good exit, and non-ero means a problem occured.
+The number that the sub-process exited with.
+Traditionally 0 means a good exit, and non-zero means a problem occured.

 ### `bool HasExited`

-Returns true of the sb-process is sill runnning.has run and exited.
+Returns true of the sub-process has run and exited.

 ### `bool IsAlive`

-Returns true of the sb-process is sill runnning.
+Returns true of the sub-process is still runnning.

 ### `string ExecutableName`